gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## Access Modes: Timing, Atomic, Functional

-`Ports` allow 3 modes of accessing the memory.
+`Ports` allow 3 memory access modes:

-1: In `timing` mode, accesses advance simulator time.
-In this mode, `request` propagate down the memory hierarchy while each level imposes its latency and can potentially interleave processing of multiple requests.
+1: In **`timing`** mode, accesses advance simulator time.
+In this mode, `requests` propagate down the memory hierarchy while each level imposes its latency and can potentially interleave processing of multiple requests.
 This mode is the only realistic mode in accessing the memory.
-2: In `atomic` mode, accesses do not directly advance simulator time, rather it's left the **original** `requestor` to move simulator time.
+2: In **`atomic`** mode, accesses do not directly advance simulator time, rather it's left to the **original** `requestor` to move simulator time.
 Accesses are done atomically (are **not** interleaved).
 This access mode is useful for fast-forwarding simulation.
-3: In `functional` mode, access to the memory are done through a chain of function calls. `Functional` mode does not advance simulator time.
+3: In **`functional`** mode, accesses to the memory are done through a chain of function calls. `Functional` mode does not advance simulator time.
 All accesses are done in series and are not interleaved.
-This access mode is useful for initializing simulation from files, talking from the host to the simulator.
+This access mode is useful for initializing simulation from files, i.e. talking from the host to the simulator.

 ---

 ## Timing Protocol in Action

-**IMPORTANT**: A `Port` can only be connected to **one other** `Port` that is of a different type, `RequestPort`/`ResponsePort` can only be connected to `ResponsePort`/`RequestPort`.
-If you look at `src/mem/port.hh` you'll see that class `RequestPort` has `private` member called `ResponsePort* _responsePort` that holds a pointer to the `ResponsePort` the `RequestPort` object is connected to (its `peer`).
-Moreover, if you look at the definition of `sendTimingReq`/`sendTimingResp` in `src/mem/port.hh` you'll see that they will call and return `peer::recvTimingReq`/`peer::recvTimingResp`.
+> **IMPORTANT**: A `Port` can only be connected to **one other** `Port` and it must be of a different type: `RequestPort`/`ResponsePort` can only be connected to `ResponsePort`/`RequestPort`.

+If you look at [`gem5/src/mem/port.hh`](../../gem5/src/mem/port.hh) you'll see that class `RequestPort` has a `private` member called `ResponsePort* _responsePort` that holds a pointer to the `ResponsePort` that the `RequestPort` object is connected to (its `peer`).

+Moreover, if you look at the definition of `sendTimingReq`/`sendTimingResp` in [`gem5/src/mem/port.hh`](../../gem5/src/mem/port.hh) you'll see that they will call and return `peer::recvTimingReq`/`peer::recvTimingResp`.

 Now let's look at 2 scenarios for communication, in these scenarios let's assume: